confluentinc/proto-go-setter/README.md

 # proto-go-setter

 Add setters for generated message fields.
+Supports scalar values (string, int32, etc) and maps with primitive types for both key and value.

 This is an often-requested feature for protoc-gen-go that won't be added to the core generator.
 See: